martineastwood/penaltyblog/README.md

 - Hyun Song Shin (1993) Measuring the Incidence of Insider Trading in a Market for State-Contingent Claims
 - Joseph Buchdahl (2015) The Wisdom of the Crowd
 - Gianluca Baio and Marta A. Blangiardo (2010) Bayesian Hierarchical Model for the Prediction of Football Results
+- Dimitris Karlis and Ioannis Ntzoufras (2003) Analysis of Sports Data by Using Bivariate Poisson Models